hoangton/smartcash/wallets/nodeclient/send-receive.rst

 associated with their wallet.
 You can control which addresses you use using the Coin Control feature.

-When you confirm a transaction, SmartCash Node Client will enter the transaction in a block, which will then be added to the blockchain for other clients to confirm.
+When you confirm a transaction, SmartCash NodeClient will enter the transaction in a block, which will then be added to the blockchain for other clients to confirm.
 A transaction is generally considered confirmed once six blocks have been added after the block containing your transaction, although